Facts on Osteoporosis in Men

 Osteoporosis (or porous bone) is a disease in which bones become weak and are more likely to break.
 Without prevention or treatment, osteoporosis can progress without pain or symptoms until a bone breaks (fractures).
 Fractures commonly occur in the hip, spine, and wrist.
-Osteoporosis is the underlying cause of more than 1.5 million fractures annually (300,000 hip fractures, approximately 700,000 vertebral fractures, 250,000 wrist fractures, and more than 300,000 fractures in other areas).
-The estimated national cost (hospitals and nursing homes) for osteoporosis and related injuries is $14 billion each year in the United States.

-symptoms and are not aware of their weak bones until they have an unexpected fracture.
+Although women are more likely to get osteoporosis, it is not just a disease of elderly women.
+Osteoporosis is more common in white or Asian women older than 50 years of age, but osteoporosis can occur in almost any person at any age.
+Many people who have osteoporosis and risk factors for osteoporosis often do not know they have thin or weak bones.
+This is because most patients with osteoporosis have no symptoms and are not aware of their weak bones until they have an unexpected fracture.
 For example, a simple everyday movement such as picking up a grocery bag causes a broken bone or a slip and fall in a parking lot causes a broken hip, and that is their first "symptom of osteoporosis."

 Osteoporosis is often not recognized in men.
 There are many reasons for underdiagnosis in men.
 Identifying risk factors is important because osteoporosis and fractures can be prevented and treated.
 Also, men have a higher mortality rate due to hip, vertebral, and other major fractures.

 Why Osteoporosis is Underdiagnosed in Men